Privacy Notice

 University of Bristol is Data Controller of data placed in the UK LLC database.
 University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.

 CLS sends your pseudonymised survey responses to the UK SeRP together with a unique ID.
 If you have given CLS permission for your health records to be linked, CLS sends your personal data (such as full name, address, date of birth, sex, NHS ID) unique ID to Digital Health and Care Wales (DHCW).
-DHCW send your personal data and a different unique ID to the agencies that hold your health records, such as NHS Digital.
+DHCW send your personal data and a different unique ID to the agencies that hold your health records, such as NHS England.
 Those agencies will then send your pseudonymised linked data to the UKSeRP who link your study responses and health data together before assigning an encrypted ID and passing them to the UK LLC.
 Your survey responses will always be kept separate from your personal data that identifies you directly (name, address etc).

 We provide further information about how we make data available for research in the privacy and data protection FAQs.